PLANNING EDUCATION

 2. The second, but no less important, strand of work explores the implications (threats and opportunities) for planning education within the context of emerging discussions of new models, missions and values of/in and for higher education institutions.
 Such new modes and models are amongst other things driven by changes in how universities are funded and perceptions on what students will need to gain from university education to cope with future challenges.
 Ideas include the challenge-driven university (e.g., Mulgan and Townsley 2016) or the engaged or ecological university (e.g., Barnett 2011; 2017).
 How can goals of promoting innovation and economic development be supporting classical planning values of advocacy of the disadvantaged and so forth?
 Can signature pedagogical approaches used for teaching and learning in planning (such as the workshop/studio) be scaled up to institutional level and what are the implications for planning departments?

-• Organise online workshops and/or webinars to discuss key themes of planning education curricula and research
+• Organise in-person and online events to discuss key themes of planning education curricula and research

 We invite all planning educators to join this Thematic Group.
-If you are interested in participating, please email Juliana and me (j.martins@ucl.ac.uk and aifrank2016@gmail.com).
+If you are interested in participating, please email Juliana and Andrea (j.martins@ucl.ac.uk and aifrank2016@gmail.com).

 Finally, in the spirit of disseminating what is going on in terms of pedagogical research and sharing resources – please do let us know of future events, activities or publications in respect to planning education that we can share amongst our blossoming community of practice.
 We will work with the AESOP executive to see how we can find suitable means to make this material available via the website/social media.
 We do hope you post your news via the AESOP news pages (if your institution is an AESOP member you can register and submit news about events via the AESOP website).